 5. Health screenings show borderline or elevated blood pressure, blood glucose, or triglycerides.

-Dr. Jin-Jo Kim, Professor at The Catholic University of Korea Incheon St. Mary’s Hospital
+Dr. Jin Jo Kim, Professor at The Catholic University of Korea Incheon St. Mary’s Hospital

-Dr. Jin-Jo Kim, Professor at The Catholic University of Korea Incheon St. Mary’s Hospital
+Dr. Jin Jo Kim, Professor at The Catholic University of Korea Incheon St. Mary’s Hospital

 When Lifestyle Changes Fall Short